maxwingwong/DemoBlaze/README.md

 Installation of cypress

--Open the terminal in VS code
+- Open the terminal in VS code
--find the file directory
+- find the file directory
--Command: npm -i init
+- Command: npm -i init
 - input the project details if necessary, then “Yes”
 - Command: npm install cypress
 - Command: npx cypress open (to create cypress config file)